South East Sussex

 • Globe Inn Marsh 10 Military Road Rye TN31 7NX Telephone(01797) 225220

-A unique open plan bar serving two cask beers and a selection of five real ciders from Dudda's is the centre piece of this creatively designed and furnished, food oriented pub, built about 1834.
+A unique open plan bar serving three cask beers and a selection of five real ciders from Dudda's is the centre piece of this creatively designed and furnished, food oriented pub, built about 1834.
 A selection of gins is also available.
 Decorated with lobster pots and fishing nets, open fires have contributed to readers of a national newspaper once voting it third cosiest pub in Britain.
 There is a covered outdoor area.
-Good quality locally sourced meals are served including breakfasts from 8am and wood-fired oven pizzas.
+Good quality locally sourced meals are served including wood-fired oven pizzas and weekend breakfasts from 8am.

 • Queen's Head 19 Landgate Rye TN31 7LH Telephone(01797) 226929